namse/DotnetUI/README.md

 Simply saying, it's React in C#.
 React use jsx.
 DotnetUI use csx.
 CSX file is CSharp file but we can use xml syntax like <MyComponent>.

+# How to test
+- Use visual studio 2019
+- Build roslyn-csx first
+  - roslyn-csx/build-csx.ps1
+- Run sln and enjoy

 # I'm Workig In Process for Prototype
 - [x] Implement Component Managing System like React
   - No Reconcilation for prototype!
 Just redraw everything on changes.